simonagren/simonagren.github.io/content/posts/2018-11-18--part2-azurefunction/index.md

 3. Select or create a new Resource Group
 4. Select or create a new Storage Account

-Let the extension run it's magic.
+Let the extension run its magic.
 After some time you should receive a message that the function has been deployed.
 Right now we don't have any production variables, so we will use an awesome feature in the extension for this.
 We could also change the settings from the UI in the VS Code extension.
 Really smooth!

 ![settings](./settings.jpg)